liubovkyry/DAX/Iterators/AVERAGEX.md

 is going to look at our Max transaction date based on our current filter context and our visual.

 Next, we're defining the average days.

 So this is the number of days that we actually want to adjust by within the period, right?

 So we could update this to seven to look at the previous week, 14 for the previous two weeks, so on

-and so forth for the period and visual we're using filter all and and to define the time period of the
+and so forth for the period and visual we're using FILTER, ALL and AND to <b>define the time period of the

-rolling window.
+rolling window.</b>

 And the rolling window is based on the last transaction date and the current filter context of the visual